HelmholtzAI-FZJ/torchrun_jsc/README.md

 - `TORCHRUN_JSC_HOST_NODE_RANK`: should be set to the node rank of the host node (i.e., the one that is listed as the rendezvous endpoint).
   Defaults to `0`.
+- `TORCHRUN_JSC_PREFER_OLD_SOLUTION`: whether to always use an old patching solution even if it could be avoided.
+The new solution is less intrusive, but only available for PyTorch ≥2.5.
+Defaults to `0` ("false", i.e., do not use the old solution unless necessary).

 ## How does it work?